 - O-Pee-Chee Wayne Gretzky rookie cards with a PSA 10 grade are almost impossible to locate, and if you do, get ready to pay through the nose.

-Let’s take a deeper look into the two Wayne Gretzky rookie cards, and explain how you can get your hands on them.
+Let’s take a deeper look into the two Wayne Gretzky hockey cards and explain how you can get your hands on them.

 A young Wayne Gretzky made his debut in the World Hockey Association (WHA) in 1978.
 Because league rules prohibited the NHL from signing any player under the age of 20, 17-year-old Gretzky signed a seven-year contract with the WHA.

-When the WHA’s financial woes caused the league to collapse, Gretzky’s team—the Edmonton Oilers—were absorbed by the NHL.
-And thus, 1979-80 became the first NHL season for a teenaged Gretzky.
+When the WHA’s financial woes caused the league to collapse, Gretzky’s team—the Edmonton Oilers—was absorbed by the NHL.
+And thus, 1979-80 became the first NHL season for a teenage Gretzky.

 This brings us to the 1979 Topps Wayne Gretzky RC #18.

-The image on this card is the same that you’ll find on the 1979 O-Pee-Chee Wayne Gretzky #18 (more on that card in a bit).
-A young Gretzky balances at a near-45-degree angle, eyes peering upward towards what we presume to be the scoreboard.
+The image on this card is the same as on the 1979 O-Pee-Chee Wayne Gretzky #18 (more on that card in a bit).
+Young Gretzky balances at a near-45-degree angle, eyes peering upward towards what we presume to be the scoreboard.

 Cloaked in the same blue-orange color scheme that the Edmonton Oilers use today, Gretzky’s visor-less blue helmet serves as a sign of NHL days past.

-An Oilers logo in the bottom right corner of the card is as exotic as this card’s stylings get.
+An Oilers logo in the bottom right corner of the card is as exotic as this card’s stylings.
 It’s simple, but you have to keep in mind how many trading cards have evolved since the late 70s.
 Simple was the rule, not the exception, at that time.

 Is it a steep price point?
 Hardly, considering that a Gretzky RC (albeit not the Topps version) just sold for more than a mill.